caspiankeyes/Anthropic-Published-Artifacts/README.md

 # Published Via Anthropic Published Artifacts
 # Live now.

-## What if Claude becomes more than Claude?
+## What if Claude is more than Claude?

 ## Expressed transparently, interpretively, and respectfully with full classifier approval.